cschreib/jsonexpr/README.md

  - Array access is only possible on named variables (`a[1]`), not on function calls (`f(a)[1]`) or nested arrays (`a[1][2]`).
  - Object access is only possible on named variables (`a.b`), not on function calls (`f(a).b`) or nested arrays (`a[1].b`).
  - Arrays and objects can only be created by reading variables (`[1,2,3]` or '{"abc": "def"}` isn't legal code).
- - Boolean operators do not short-circuit, so `(expr1) && (expr2)` will always evaluate both expressions even if the first one evaluates to `false`.

 ## Basic example usage